Akuli/tkinter-tutorial/geometry-managers.md

 Obviously, `side='bottom'` means that the status bar will appear at the bottom of the window.
 The default is `side='top'`.
-Note that I packed the status bar **before** packing any other widgets, because even with `side='bottom'`, it won't go below widgets that are already packed with `side='left'` or `side='right'`.
+Note that I packed the status bar **before packing any other widgets**, because even with `side='bottom'`, it won't go below widgets that are already packed with `side='left'` or `side='right'`.